enkidevs/curriculum/programming-fundamentals/core/loops/loops-intro.md

 // or

 Function make sandwiches
-  Pass In: ingredients.
+  Input: ingredients.
   Make a sandwich.
   Make a sandwich.
   ...
-  Pass Out: sandwiches.
+  Output: sandwiches.
 Endfunction
 ```

 > 💡 You can leave comments in your code to explain why you have chosen a certain solution.
-In pseudocode comments are left using `//`, but each programming language has its own way of defining comments.
+In [pseudocode](https://www.enki.com/glossary/programming/pseudocode), comments are left using `//`, but each programming language has its own way of defining comments.

 When using a low number of repetitions, you wouldn't have any problems repeating the code, but the higher the number the harder and more tedious it gets.